CLSherrod/clsherrod.github.io/_posts/2015-06-29-marriage-equality.md

 ---
 he last three days have been some of the most emotional days in my life.

 When the Supreme Court of the USA came out with the biggest human rights decision in my lifetime I was floored.
 I knew a big case on marriage equality was in front of the Supreme Court but the timing and finality of the decision blew me away.
-I mean the day before #pride weekend.
+I mean the day before #fulfilling-life weekend.
 Thank you Supreme Court for sending a clear message.

 Maybe I should start off saying why this is moving for me.
 My kids are part of the LGBT community.
 They are grown adults and are private and so I don’t talk about them publicly as it makes visits awkward.
 Plus I do respect their privacy.
 So I’m invested in marriage equality even though I’m not part of the LGBT community.